Paying off debt can be an incredible life changer.

 Have you ever noticed that we are creatures of habit?

-Some habits can be a good thing such as cooking at home or saving up for large purchases.
+Now some habits can be a good thing such as giving yourself an allowance or setting up an automatic saving amount for large purchases.
 But some of these spending habits can be more than you can handle financially.

 If you are unwilling to change your spending habits, you will be in debt for life!
-It was your spending habits that put you in this situation, and you will need to change them to stop drowning in debt.
+It was most likely your bad spending habits that put you in this situation, and you will need to change them so you can stop drowning in debt.

 When it comes to talking about debt, many families struggle because they don’t ask for help.